Virtana/ESP32CameraIntegration/PickDetection/README.md

 ##### *main.c*

-Select between between operating modes by commenting/uncommenting `#define HTTP_STREAM`.

-When defined, motion detection, MQTT message publishing and HTTP streaming is done.
-Connect to the ESP-EYE AP and access stream via your browser using `192.168.4.1/stream`by default.
+Use the `#define HTTP_STREAM` macro to enable or disable HTTP streaming with motion detection.
+If streaming is enabled, connect to the ESP-EYE AP via WiFi, open your browser and enter `192.168.4.1/stream` by default to view camera stream.

-<ins>Note</ins>: For this mode, motion detection is only done when connected to the AP.
+<ins>Note</ins>: With HTTP streaming enabled, motion detection is only done when connected to the AP.
+Currently, the operating frame rate is roughly 1-2 fps.

-When commented, only motion detection and MQTT publishing is done.
-<ins>Note</ins>: Motion detection with HTTP streaming does not provide a satisfactory stream frame rate (1-2 fps); the video is heavily lagged.